js9gt/BIOS611-Project1/README.md

  `docker run -v $(pwd):/home/rstudio -p 8787:8787 -e PASSWORD=<MYPWD> -t project1-env`

-Then, connect to the machine using port 8787 by going to [http://localhost:8787/].
+Then, connect to the machine using port 8787 by going to [http://localhost:8787/](http://localhost:8787/).
+The username and password will be as following:

+ `Username: rstudio`

+ `Password: MYPWD (the one you set earlier)`

 Now, you should be able to access my files in my folder which contains all the files for this project.